 Don’t get me wrong – Uppababy Vista is NOT a bad stroller, but I definitely don’t recommend it as a double (unless you have twins) and to me, it was incredibly impractical.
 Below I’ll tell you what I loved about this and what I hated – a very unfiltered review!

 Uppababy Vista vs Cruz

 Uppababy Cruz is cheaper for a reason.
 It can only fit one child (no expansion option) and doesn’t come with a bassinet like Vista does.

 Vista is meant to hold one more kid and the back wheels are bigger because of that, but otherwise, they look pretty comparable.
 Unless you’re going on very muddy mountain hikes you really don’t need the giant Vista back wheels – they’re more of a pain in the butt in reality (read more in weight & size).

 I was able to see and try them both side by side as close friends had the Cruz when we had the Vista.
 If you’re planning just one kid then you might as well get the Cruz and buy an extra Uppababy Bassinet separately – it will save you about $150ish.

 Pros & Minor Cons of Uppababy Vista v2 Stroller

 Maneuverability & Design

-Handlebar is amazing!
+The handlebar is amazing!
 Extendable, sturdy, never gets stuck and it’s covered with waterproof leather.